wiredhikari/wiredhikari/README.md

 ### Greetings!
 I'm Atharva (aka wiredhikari), a student based in IIT Kgp, India.
-I do open source in my free time(entire day).
+I do open source for fun.
 I am currently exploring Blockchain and playing with Rust.
 Enjoy playing chess and read economics.
 I don't write often but you can find me on (medium link).

 #### Currently:
 I am doing remote jobs and kinda liking them.
 Am not looking for work this summer(2022), but you can contact me on atharvaamritkar@protonmail.com.